Street Fighter II

 The Spanish claw-wielding, mask-wearing bullfighter is known as Balrog in Japan and Vega (which is actually a Spanish surname) elsewhere.

-Finally, the leader of Shadaloo and soon-to-be-world-dictator is known as Vega in Japan and M.Bison (what the "M" actually stands for has remained inconsistent across the series - Alpha 3 uses it to refer to "Master" [Vega-sama, in Japan], whereas Street Fighter IV uses "Mighty") elsewhere.
+Finally, the leader of Shadaloo and soon-to-be-world-dictator is known as Vega in Japan and M.Bison (what the "M" actually stands for has remained inconsistent across the series - The animated Street Fighter II film and Alpha 3 use it to refer to "Master" [Vega-sama, in Japan], whereas Street Fighter IV and Street Fighter X Tekken use "Mighty") elsewhere.
 This was because Capcom USA thought Vega was a weak name for this character.